 Alongside these compulsory elements, a wide range of optional modules are on offer.
 These reflect the current research interests of staff and are constantly updated.
-They include, for example: The Court of Charles I; Elizabethan Conquest of Ireland; Banditry, Bohemia and Revolut, 1871-1939; Public Engagement; British Experience of Empire, 1870-1945; and Modern Ireland, 1789-2009.
+They include, for example: Elizabethan Conquest of Ireland; Banditry, Bohemia and Revolut, 1871-1939; Public Engagement; British Experience of Empire, 1870-1945; and Modern Ireland, 1789-2009.